Dev Server

 2. 2

 Dawn uses a parent-child process architecture.
 The parent owns the HTTP server and file watcher; the child owns the route graph.
-On save, only the child restarts — in-flight requests complete before the swap.
+On a structural change the child is stop()ed (with a forced kill timeout — in-flight requests are given a brief grace window, then force-killed) and a fresh child is started.

 3. 3